Deepraj87/ML_TASK/Movie Recommendation System/README.md

 Click "Create Web Service".
 Render will start building your application.
 Once the build is complete, your Streamlit app will be live and accessible via the URL provided by Render.

+## 🌐 Demo

+- Click the link to explore the project:https://movie-recom-cktl.onrender.com

 ## 🤝 Contributing